QuickClade

 quickclade.sh contigs.fa percontig out=results.tsv usetree

-QuickClade accepts multiple query files or directories as input, and can process them either as individual files or on a per-contig basis for more granular taxonomic assignment.
+QuickClade accepts multiple query files or directories as input and processes them either as individual files (one result per file) or on a per-contig basis.
+Loose file or directory names are also permitted alongside flagged parameters.

 Parameters

-Parameters are organized by their function in the taxonomic assignment process.
-All parameters from the shell script are documented to ensure complete functionality coverage.
+Parameters are organized by their function.
+All parameters from the current shell script are documented.

 File Parameters